 You definitely don’t need a 4WD just to get from A to B. But a 2WD will restrict you in where you’ll be able to go.
 Up North, you can only travel the highways with a 2WD, but at the East or the West coast, you are as free as a bird with that same car.

-If you are planning on traveling North in the wet season (Australian summertime, so European winter time), you might better get a 4WD as a lot of ways will be flooded.
+If you are planning on traveling North in the wet season (Australian summertime, so European winter time), you better get a 4WD as a lot of roads will be flooded.
 With only a 2WD you possibly have to turn around many many times.

 Don’t let the rules of hire companies scare you when you drive your own car.
 Hire companies don’t allow 2WD cars on unsealed roads, but if it’s your own car, you can just drive wherever you want (Just make sure you always have enough gas with you and a spare tire!).
 You don’t need a 4WD just because a road isn’t sealed… You only need 4WD on the tracks that are open for 4WD only.
 Whether a track is 4WD only or not, you can check it on this map of Australia.